christophstrasen/LQR/docs/project_logbook.md

 1. **Lifecycle discipline:** Flushing caches and cancelling timers on all terminal signals avoids hidden state and stray work after errors/completion.
 2. **Hot vs cold clarity:** Shared streams should use explicit multicast helpers; we added them to the fork and documented when to apply them in our join pipelines.
 3. **Metadata fidelity:** Mapper outputs now retain schema metadata even when returning bare tables, keeping downstream joins predictable.

+## Day 9 – High-level viz pipeline (WIP) for multi-join projection & stacking

+### Highlights
+- **New high-level viz path:** Spun up a separate high-level visualization pipeline (keeping the low-level intact) aimed at pluggable, multi-join rendering; wired Love2D entrypoint and headless renderer to consume adapter/runtime snapshots.
+- **Projection map & enrichment:** Derived projection domain/fields from the first join’s ON map, threading projection metadata into normalized viz events.
+Events now carry `projectionKey`/`projectable` only when the schema has a known projection field, using actual record payloads (so orders with customerId project even without the customer schema present).
+- **Renderer behavior:** Headless/Love2D renderers draw only projectable inners/borders; non-projectables are counted.
+Legends show total/projectable/non-projectable per schema and projectable/total counts for match/expire.
+Header includes projection info and non-projectable summaries.
+- **Stacked layers fixed:** Borders now sort by layer and inset per layer; refund/order stacked joins render as two outlines when projection data is available.
+Snapshot hover metadata retains native ids/schemas.
+- **Examples/tests:** Headless trace now runs through the real Query+adapter pipeline.
+Added projection map and projectable vs non-projectable tests (including non-projectable events that don’t draw), merged enrichment coverage, and kept the suite green.

+### Takeaways
+1. **Projection must use real payloads:** Resolving projection keys from record fields (not just schema presence) allows deeper joins to project even when the primary schema isn’t in the event.
+2. **Non-projectables stay visible via counts:** We avoid misplacing borders by hiding non-projectables from the 2D grid but surfacing them in counts/legend; projection keys are required for drawing.
+3. **Layering clarity across dimensions:** Sorted/inset borders make stacked joins readable, while counts/metadata acknowledge that some joins live in other key domains—flattened into 2D without pretending they occupy the same plane.

+## Day 10 – Auto-zoomed grid, color mixing parity, and Love2D polish

+### Highlights
+- **Decay-aware color mixing:** The high-level renderer now records ingest timestamps and decays mix weights over time, matching the low-level viz’s additive blending.
+Overlapping sources/matches blend colors when they happen close together; stale hues fade toward the neutral background.
+- **Consistent grid visuals:** Every cell now renders a default light-gray inner rectangle with borders, so decayed events reveal the same grid state as untouched cells.
+The Love2D drawer blends event colors toward that baseline, making fade-outs intuitive.
+- **Auto zoom & sliding window:** Runtime tracks active IDs (based on projection keys and intensity) to decide whether a 10×10 or 100×100 grid is needed.
+It slides the window with a 20% forward buffer and only reevaluates every two seconds, keeping the view stable.
+Manual configs still work via `maxColumns/maxRows`.
+- **Digit-based labels:** Column labels now represent the higher-order digits (beyond the row granularity), while row labels display the last 1–2 digits depending on zoom level.
+The grid aligns IDs to these digit boundaries, so headers are meaningful at a glance.
+- **Love2D integration:** The on-screen viz uses the runtime’s auto zoom, draws consistent backgrounds, and displays headers/legends derived from the snapshot.
+Headless traces also consume the same snapshot data, ensuring parity between scripted runs and the UI.

+### Key learnings
+1. **Consistent baselines reduce cognitive load:** Drawing default cells (and blending fades toward that state) keeps the grid legible even as events decay, avoiding ghosts or abrupt flashes.
+2. **Timestamped mixing unlocks richer storytelling:** Recording event ingest times (and allowing configurable half-lives) makes color blending and opacity meaningful rather than arbitrary; this paved the way for future animation ideas.
+3. **Auto zoom needs clear alignment rules:** Splitting ID digits into row/column labels forced us to align grid starts to row multiples and define row/column counts precisely, otherwise the text got misleading.
+This alignment also stabilized sliding behavior.

+### Next steps
+- Exercise the Love2D viz against real (non-deterministic) streams to validate mixing/zoom heuristics; tune half-life/buffer defaults as needed.
+- Reintroduce “outer layer” annotations from the low-level viz so anti joins and expirations have more expressive outlines.
+- Expand documentation/headless trace guidance to explain how to read the new grid, labels, and decay behavior, potentially with annotated snapshots.